 There’ll always be emergencies with kids since they are prone to accidents.

 If you don’t have an emergency fund, now is the time to expect some emergencies.
+Also, a sinking fund might be a good idea.

 The cost of raising a child is already high, so you don’t want to add unexpected expenses into the mix.